–Originally posted on this linkedIn post and now moved to WordPress–

 I also find “docker vs LXC” pages on Google.
 What is LXC?
-According tostackoverflow, LXC refers to Linux’ capabilities of the Linux kernel (specifically namspaces and control groups) which allow sandboxing processes from one another.
+According to stackoverflow, LXC refers to Linux’ capabilities of the Linux kernel (specifically namespaces and control groups) which allow sandboxing processes from one another.
 Flockport points out that LXC offers more like a lightweight virtual machine while Docker is designed for single applications.
 Docker will loose all “uncommitted” data after a reboot of the container while LXC will keep the data similar to virtual machines.
 See here for more details.

-The CoreOS project, a lightweight docker host operating system, has developed a competing container technology called Rocket (say: rock-it).
+The CoreOS project, a lightweight, clustered docker host operating system, has developed a competing container technology called Rocket (say: rock-it).
 When reading the articles, I still do not know who has won the race: Docker or Rocket.
 However, the post here states

 When looking into Google Trends, the assumption that docker has won the race, seems to be confirmed:

 Let us assume that Docker is a good first choice.
 It is also supposed to be more mature than rocket, since it is available longer than rocket.
 Anyway, rocket does not seem to be available for Windows (see its GitHub page).*

 * = Okay, later I found out that Docker is supported on Windows only by installing a Linux host VM, which in turn is hosting the containers.
 A docker client is talking to a docker agent on the Linux host, so it looks as if docker was supported on Windows.
 Still, I think, Docker is a good choice, considering its popularity.

 This blog has discussed the advantages of container technologies like Docker and rocket when compared to the traditional virtualization techniques like VMware.

 - Docker images are more lightweight and, in a first Ruby on Rails test, have proven a 50% higher performance of a web service compared to running the same service on native Windows.